 Our success depends in part on our avoiding infringement of the patents and proprietary rights of third parties.
 There is a substantial amount of litigation, both within and outside the United States, involving patents and other intellectual property rights in the biotechnology and pharmaceutical industries, as well as administrative proceedings for challenging patents, including inter partes review, interference and reexamination proceedings before the USPTO, or oppositions and other comparable proceedings in foreign jurisdictions.
 The America Invents Act introduced new procedures including inter partes review and post grant review.
 The implementation of these procedures brings uncertainty to the possibility of challenges to our patents in the future and the outcome of such challenges.
 Numerous U.S. and foreign issued patents and pending patent applications, which are owned by third parties, exist in the fields in which we are developing tildacerfont.
-As the biotechnology and pharmaceutical industries expand and more patents are issued, the risk increases that our activities related to tildacerfont may give rise to claims of infringement of the patent rights of others.
+As the biotechnology and pharmaceutical industries related to tildacerfont may give rise to claims of infringement of the patent rights of others.